KireinaHoro/jsteward.moe/content/GSoC 2018/weekly-report-0716.md

   * [Using distcc to speed up builds on phone]({filename}/Gentoo/distcc-speed-up.md): speed up Portage builds on phone with `distccd` running on the laptop.
   * [C/C++ Toolchain for Android Build on aarch64 (WIP)]({filename}/Android/toolchain-for-android.md): attempt to get the set of toolchains for building Android on aarch64.

-Currently there are some blocking obstacles, and I'm trying to figure out how to work around them.
-They are discussed in details in the articles above.
+This week did not achieve any significant milestones; instead, several obstacles are discovered.
+They are discussed in the relative articles.